zacky1972/ttgf0p2-PVTMonitorSuite/docs/info.md

 * An equipment to measure frequency.
 * An oscillator that generates exactly 50 MHz.
-* An oscillator that generates the measurement target clock.
+* An oscillator that generates the target clock.